faniyi-akinbobola/company-knowledge-base/docs/test_questions.md

 99. How does the performance review cycle work?
 100. What is a Performance Improvement Plan (PIP)?

+### 🏗️ Infrastructure & Tools

+101. What cloud provider does ApexTech use (AWS, GCP, Azure)?
+102. What monitoring tools does the engineering team use?

 ---

-## ❌ Part 2 — Questions the assistant should NOT be able to answer (50 questions)
+## ❌ Part 2 — Questions the assistant should NOT be able to answer (48 questions)

 The assistant should respond with:
 _"I could not find that information in the company documentation."_